rjbarnesca/Col.cltk/resources/feb14.md

 $ pyvenv venv
 $ source venv/bin/activate
 ```
-5. from here, install cltk
+5. from here, install CLTK

 ```
 $ pip install cltk
 ```

-6. at this point it will be useful to pip install several other tools which cltk will depend on down the road
+6. at this point it will be useful to pip install several other tools which CLTK will depend on down the road

 ```
 $ pip install beautifulsoup4